cps-org/cps/sample.rst

 an executable tool,
 and a Java archive.
-Many of the most commonly used attributes are demonstrated, as is the technique discussed in `Configurations as Flags`_.
+Many of the most commonly used attributes are demonstrated, as is the technique discussed in `Multi-Axis Configurations`_.

 .. literalinclude:: sample.cps
   :language: json